 In fact, if we look at the reviews, many people did not like the impersonal monitoring via the app and some found they had to repeat steps in their treatment and felt this wouldn't have happened with more regular and in-practice appointments.

-So, if you want to speak to a dentist face to face for more thorough check-ups, Invisalign may be your best option.
+So, if you want to speak to a dentist face-to-face for more thorough check-ups, Invisalign may be your best option.
 Having in-person appointments with your dentist or orthodontist can help keep you accountable and they may pick up on any issues that aren’t as evident over the app.

-Invisalign is a little more expensive than PlusDent, although they do have cheaper options.
+Invisalign treatment is a little more expensive than PlusDent, although they do have cheaper options.
 If you're on a budget, you may want to look at cheaper alternatives such as Straight My Teeth which are only £999.

 Unfortunately, those that have more severe orthodontic issues may not be eligible for treatment with clear aligners like PlusDent or Straight My Teeth.
-But, don't worry, you may still be eligible for Invisalign as they can treat up to 90% of orthodontic cases including some more severe cases.
+But, don't worry, you may still be eligible for Invisalign aligners as they can treat up to 90% of orthodontic cases including some more severe cases.